kdszafranski/american-drapery-systems/README.md

 [Try it here](https://ads-prime.herokuapp.com/)

-Authentication has been disabled for demo purposes, allowing anyone to login, create, delete and modify data.
+Fake data has been generated and authentication disabled for demo purposes, allowing anyone to login, create, delete and modify data.
 Gmail account required for login.

 ## The Problem
 As a commercial window treatment (blinds, shades etc.) company, ADS first surveys the buildings for which treatments have been requested.